KetchuppOfficial/Hash_Table/README.md

 My program calculates the number of collisions in every bucket and prints it into a .txt file.
 This data is visualized with the help of **python**.
 You can see information about hash functions, that were used, below.

 The size of the hash table was chosen to be 2000 so that the load factor is approximately 8,24.
+The maximum value on the Ox axis of the first 3 bar charts is 500 instead of 2000.
+That's because there was no words in hash table buckets with indexes [500, ..., 1999] while using first 3 hash functions.

 ## Cringe_1